 He said the Nchanga South Hospital Medical staff certified the 37 grade 12 pupils fit to write the examinations and all the pupils returned to school where they sat for the examinations.

 Mr Chungu said KCM had launched investigations into the matter to prevent a recurrence of this regrettable incident.

 He said the investigations were being done jointly with Mine Safety Department, Zambia Environmental Management Agency (ZEMA) and others.

 “The 500 TPD Sulphur Burning Plant is not located within the Smelter facilities and the incident does not have any impact on the scheduled start up of the Smelter.

 “KCM Management would like to extend sincere gratitude to the civic authorities, Nchanga Trust School Management, the parents as well as the members of the community for the support extended during this incident,” he said.

 And the Zambia Environmental Management Agency (ZEMA) also confirmed the incidence.

 ZEMA Corporate Affairs Manager said that there was an incidence recorded last night, November 14, 2019 at Konkola Copper Mines (KCM) Nchanga Mine involving an abnormal discharge of Sulphur Dioxide from the Sulphur Burner component of the Acid Plant.

-Ms Chipili said discharged resulted in a number of people living in the surrounding areas of the plant being affected the emissions.
-Preliminary information made available KCM indicates that some people have been hospitalized.
+Ms Chipili said discharged resulted in a number of people living in the surrounding areas of the plant being affected by the emissions.
+Preliminary information made available by KCM indicates that some people have been hospitalized.

 “As an immediate action, the Acid Plant has been shutdown to facilitate investigations into the circumstances regarding this discharge and ZEMA has since dispatched Inspectors to Chingola to carry out detailed investigations into this incident.